 The Foundation's board classifies donor-restricted funds and earnings thereon in accordance with applicable state law as interpreted by the Attorney General.
 Endowment fund assets are appropriated for expenditure in accordance with the directions and/or intent of the donor.
-Unrealized losses that reduce fair value to an amount below the donated value are charged to net assets without donor restrictions.
-Unrealized gains will be classified as net assets without donor restrictions to the extent fair value again equals donated cost, at which time unrealized gains will be classified in accordance with the Foundation's spending policy.

 The Foundation's investment policy for endowment funds is intended to preserve capital to the extent possible and provide a reasonably predictable stream of revenue to provide appropriate funding to the programs supported by endowment funds.

 From time to time, the fair values of endowment fund assets may, due to unfavorable market fluctuations, fall below the level that donors require to be retained for a perpetual duration.
 The decline below the required perpetual durations, commonly referred to as "underwater", is reported as losses within net assets with donor restrictions.
-The Board of Directors have interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-As of both June 30, 2020 and 2019, the Foundation, did not have endowment funds below the amount of the donor required levels.
+The Board of Directors has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
+As of both June 30, 2021 and 2020, the Foundation, did not have endowment funds below the amount of the donor required levels.